edobry/chitin/README.md

 ## Setup

-1. Install the prerequisites for the module(s) you want to use (see docs below)
+1. Install the dependencies
 2. Clone this repository to your `project dir` (the directory where you usually run `git clone`)
 3. Add the following line to your profile (ie `.zshrc` or `.bashrc`), substituting `<project dir>`:

    `source <project dir>/chitin/shell/init.sh`

-4. Start a new shell session, and follow the instructions to modify the config file at `~/.config/chitin/config.json5` (or equivalent).
+4. Start a new shell session, and follow the instructions to configure `chitin` by running `chiModifyConfig`

-> Note: if you would prefer to not automatically load these modules (for performance reasons), set CHI_AUTOINIT_DISABLED=true, and use the command `chiShell` when you want to use them
+> Note: if you would prefer to not automatically load fibers (such as for performance reasons), set `CHI_AUTOINIT_DISABLED=true`, and use the command `chiShell` when you want to load them on-demand

-## Modules
+## Chains

-### SSH

-Functions:

-- `sshTunnel`: sets up an SSH tunnel to forward from a local port

 ### Secret

-This module provides a configurable secrets-management interface for other modules to use; it was designed with the [`pass` command](https://www.passwordstore.org/) in mind, but can be used with others, given a compatible CLI.
+This chain provides a configurable secrets-management interface for other chains to use; it was designed with the [`pass` command](https://www.passwordstore.org/) in mind, but can be used with others, given a compatible CLI.

 #### Configuration